afra2000/gui-calculator/README.md

 # gui-calculator
-This is a simple gui calculator built using pyQt5 and python jupyter notebook
+This is a simple gui calculator built using pyQt5 and jupyter notebook